Lin-Kyi/lin-kyi.github.io/index.md

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.

 My work sits at the intersection of human-computer interaction, security and privacy, and tech policy.
 Broadly, I am investigating how we can reimagine notice and consent and move towards sustainable, responsible, and human-centred data collection for users and AI co-generators (such as workers).
-It is becoming increasingly evident that we need new ways of responsibly collecting data, particularly as emerging technologies such as GenAI present new challenges to the current method of collecting consent.
+My research makes the following contributions:
+* Understand the consent ecosystem under the GDPR, beyond the user interface;
+* Mitigate emerging challenges to consent (i.e., informing consent guidelines for GenAI data collection, and how power influences consent); and
+* Use insights from my previous threads of research to develop a collective consent framework to benefit users and workers

 My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the _Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, and NOYB_.
 My work has also won the _Council of Europe's 2024 Rodotà Award_ for an original and innovative contribution to data protection.

-Outside of research, I enjoy travelling, cycling, hanging out with my cat, and am a big foodie.

 ## Education